docker/docs/datacenter/ucp/2.0/reference/cli/id.md

 ---
+description: Print the ID of UCP running on this node
+keywords: docker, dtr, cli, id
 title: docker/ucp id
-description: Print the ID of UCP running on this node
-keywords:
-- docker, dtr, cli, id
 ---

 Print the ID of UCP running on this node